 “Gender is something that we live with and experience everyday.
 It is not something we are born with, but what culture imposes upon us.
 It pervades different aspects of our lives.”

 The black suit is the workhorse for every man's closet.
 It appears at weddings, on the runway and at business meetings.
-It is also one of the ingredients that make up the 19th-century Spanish man, a topic Assistant Professor of Spanish Collin McKinney first became interested in while reading the novels of Benito Pérez Galdós.
+It is also one of the ingredients that make up the 19th-century Spanish man, a topic Professor Collin McKinney, Spanish, first became interested in while reading the novels of Benito Pérez Galdós.

 Until recently, there has been no counterpart to feminism, says McKinney.
 "People have viewed masculinity as a default identity and did not see the need to explore and explain masculinity.
 But critics have realized that you can't look at feminism without masculinity.
 You need to look at both sides of gender identity."